 To read more about Dr. Chen you may visit: http://www.cpmc.org/dr-james-chen.html

-Beginning this Friday, the San Francisco Elite Academy will hold six FREE "Elite Training" clinics for youth soccer players, boys and girls, born between 2009 and 2005.
+Beginning this Friday, the San Francisco Elite Academy will hold six FREE "Elite Training" camps for youth soccer players, boys and girls, born between 2009 and 2005.

-"The goal of the Elite Training program is to better serve youth soccer players looking for some extra time training, said Chris Flanagan, SFEA's Director of Soccer Operations.
-"In addition, we wanted the clinics to involve our senior staff as well as other, local top coaches who we're delighted to work with in what can rightly be described as the perfect soccer setting of Paul Goode field."
+"The goal of the Elite Training Camps program is to better serve youth soccer players looking for some extra time training, said Chris Flanagan, SFEA's Director of Soccer Operations.
+"In addition, we wanted the camps to involve our senior staff as well as other, local top coaches who we're delighted to work with in what can rightly be described as the perfect soccer setting of Paul Goode field."

-Per Norcal and city playing rules, all players currently registered with a club should seek the permission of their Director of Coaching before registering.
+Per Norcal and city playing rules, all players currently registered with a club should seek the permission of their Director of Coaching before registering for the camps.
 The registration link is available to those clubs that have pre-approval from their DOCs as well as interested individuals who contact SFEA about signing up.

 SF ELITE ACADEMY CLUB NIGHT IS NEXT MONDAY NIGHT!